CarawaysClass/carawaysclass.github.io/itse1311/md/itse1311-2019-syllabus.md

 **Email:** <a href = "mailto:bruce.caraway@lonestar.edu">bruce.caraway@lonestar.edu</a>
 **Website:** <a href = "https://carawaysclass.com">carawaysclass.com</a>
 ## Course Info
-**Course Number:** ITSW 1304
+**Course Number:** ITSE 1311
-**Course Title:** Intro to Spreadsheets
+**Course Title:** Beginning Web Programming
-**Term and Year:** Spring 2019 8W1
+**Term and Year:** Fall 2019
-**Course Dates:** January 14 - March 5, 2019
+**Course Dates:** August 26 - October 18, 2019
 **Course Section(s):** 6001/2
 **Class Days & Times:** ONLINE
 **Credit Hours:** 3 (Lecture hrs: 2 | Lab hrs: 3)
 **Total Contact Hours** 80

 Campus Map:  <a href="http://www.lonestar.edu/maps-universitypark.htm" target="_blank">Lone Star College - University Park</a>
-## Office Hours:
+## Virtual Office Hours:
-Tuesday 10 - 11:30am
-Wednesday 1-2:30pm
-Thursday 10 - 11:30am

-...or by appointment
+Contact me via Slack...

 ## Course Description
-In this course, students will learn about the concepts, procedures, and application of electronic spreadsheets and, more specifically, this course introduces the topic of spreadsheet software using Microsoft Excel.
-We will look at how spreadsheets can be used to perform calculations, organize data, communicate quantitative information, make financial decisions, share data, and more.
-Knowing how to use  spreadsheet software like Excel is a key skill required in just about any business setting.
+This course is designed to equip you, the student, with the fundamental programming skills necessary to build HTML-based web pages.
+Generally (and per the course catalog), this course will develop skills used in web programming including mark-up and scripting languages.

 ## Syllabus Fast Facts
 * Our <a href="https://slack.com" target="_blank">slack.com</a> class team site is the best way to reach your instructor.
 Be sure to register for access as soon as you receive the invitation email from me.
 * Check the slack site for our weekly Learning Activities and Assignments.
-* For communications received between _Monday and Friday noon_, I will reply by 5pm, the following day.
+* For emails received between _Monday and Friday noon_, I will reply by 5pm, the following day.
-* For communications received between _Friday noon and Sunday or on holidays_, I will reply by 5pm, the following Monday.
+* For emails received between _Friday noon and Sunday or on holidays_, I will reply by 5pm, the following Monday.
 * Call OTS (<a href="tel:832-813-6600">832-813-6600</a>) for technical issues with your student email or D2L.
-* Work is to be submitted by the Due Date.  **Late work may be declined or subject to penalty**.
+* Work is to be submitted by the Due Date.  **Late work will not be accepted**.
 * Technical issues with your personal computer or Internet access do not exempt you from turning your assignments in on-time.
 * Please use my virtual office hours (see hours above) should you need to set up a WebEx meeting or call for any question or issue that you would like to discuss.

 ## Student Learning Outcomes

 Generally, students completing this course will be able to:

-1. Create formulas and functions.
-2. Define spreadsheet terminology and concepts.
-3. Generate charts, graphs, and reports.
-4. Use Formatting Features.
+* Demonstrate the use of markup and scripting languages.
+* Create interactive web pages.
+* Use HTML and CSS for the formatting and layout of a web page.

 ## Prerequisites

-* ITSC 1301 or COSC 1301.
+None.
 ## Required Materials
-To be successful in this class, the student must:
+To be successful in this class, the student must access to the Internet and purchase a license for codio.com.

-* Have Internet access.
-* Access to a Windows PC with Microsoft Excel 2016 installed OR access to a Mac with Microsoft Excel 2016 installed.
-(As an LSC student you <a href="https://products.office.com/en-us/student/office-in-education" target="_blank">get Office for free</a>).
-* Register for access to the McGraw-Hill SIMnet environment.
-> MS Office Excel 2016: Complete (SIMNET 2017)
-> Author: Nordell
-> Access Code
-> **Note** You may purchase your access code from the campus bookstore or from within the SIMnet app.
-I recommend that if you haven't already purchased your access code to wait until after the first week of class to buy.
-The publisher provides two weeks of "free" access to start our semester.
+##Technical Requirements
+This computer must have ready access to the Internet and Lone Star College’s Brightspace Learning Management System (LMS).

+Additional, this course cannot be completed on a public computer, i.e., one which the student does not have administrator rights to install software.

+Because this is an online, technical class, the student must maintain their computer in working order, keeping it up-to-date and free of malware.

 ## Instructor Guidelines and Policies